WendyOira/WEEK-4-INDEPENDENT-PROJECT/README.md

-# Week Four Independent project
+# Week Four Independent Project

 In this week's independent project I will be playing the role of a data scientist working for an electric car-sharing service company.
 I have been tasked to process stations data to understand electric car usage over time by Identifying the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018.